 I’m going to ask you a question and I want you to be honest with me.
 Have you ever been struck down by a case of the green-eyed monster?
 You spend too long looking at other people’s photos and feel like you’re not good enough.
 They use a better camera than you.
 They use better lenses.
 They have better lighting techniques.
 Their photos are composed better.

 Whatever you’re telling yourself, STOP!

 Comparing yourself to other photographers really does suck.
 In this blog I’m going to tell you why and share with you what you could be doing with your precious time instead.

 In the beginning of your photography journey you’re in a place where you want to learn as quickly as possible and you want to take inspiration from lots of different people.
 Sometimes in doing that you could look at other people that are years ahead of you in their journey and you feel as though you’re just not good enough.
 That’s not a good place to be.
-I talked about this in a Facebook Live video and you can watch it here.

 So how do you stop comparing yourself to other photographers?
 Watch this video or read on!

 How to stop comparing yourself to other photographers

 Your style could be in the way you compose your photographs.
 It could be in the way you edit your photos.
 You might not know what your style is yet but that’s ok.
 It can take months or even years to develop (pardon the pun).
 Your style may evolve over time and that’s completely ok too.
 The point is, it’s perfectly ok to take inspiration from other people but try to develop your own sense of style so that when someone looks at your photos they know it’s your work.